emmajanedrews/base-template/_posts/2018-01-15-changes-in-the-st--charles-market-you-should-know-about.md

 ---
 layout: post
-title: Changes in the St. Charles Market You Should Know
+title: Changes in the St. Charles Market You Should Know About
-date: 2018-01-15 11:54:27
+date: 2018-01-15 11:54:00
 tags:
   - Market Update
 excerpt: >-